WildGums/CakeScripts/README.md

 ## Tips

 1. Use VS Code with the Cake and Powershell extensions
-2. Before the very first run of any Cake script, initialize.ps1 script must be run once
+2. Before the very first run of any Cake script, **initialize.ps1 script must be run once**
 3. Because of version incompatibility of some used packages with the latest Cake.Core, to prevent error messages you must use --settings_skipverification=true

 ## Task #1: Query

 ### Function

-Queries all repositories which belong to a given GitHub origanization
+Queries all repositories which belong to a given GitHub organization

 ### Source Files